 Where is it

-Visiting this somewhat remote island is also good for conscious independent traveling where you can contribute to the locals here yourself and keep to eco-travel.
+Visiting this somewhat remote island is also suitable for conscious independent traveling where you can contribute to the locals here yourself and keep to eco-travel.

 When is the best time to go